FREQUENTLY ASKED QUESTIONS

 > What happens if there are no waves?

 We have never had a trip where people haven't been able to surf every day.
 Nonetheless the boat and the locations offer a variety of things to do if you aren't surfing.
 We have a large television with plenty of DVDs.
-We have a PS4 too.
-Then there are a couple of SUPs which can be used to go exploring with.
+Then there is a SUP which can be used to go exploring with.
 Simply going on land for a trek is a great thing to do, or paddle up a river.
 We have lots of fishing equipment which is a great activity and one that often results in a superb meal!

 > What other activities are available besides surfing?